Working with Time Series in Pandas

 Frequency and Date Offsets

-Another used frequency class is the weeks of the month starting with WOM.
-For example, let’s print the Sundays of the last week of each month.
+Now let’s create dates with the Sundays of the last week of each month.

 Period and PeriodIndex

-Periods represent timestamps such as days, months, and years.
-For example, let’s take a variable p of a period type.
+Period pepresents a period of time such as days, months, and years.
+For example, let’s create a variable with the Period method.

-We can see the methods that can be used for this variable with the dir () function.
+You can see the methods that can be used for this variable with the dir function as follows:

-Let’s see the starting time of this variable p.
+Let’s see the start date of this variable.

-Addition or subtraction can be done with the period variable.
-Let’s create a variable in a monthly period.
+You can perform some operations such as addition and subtraction with the period variable.
+To show this, let me create a variable in a monthly period.

-If the frequency of the two periods is the same, we can find the difference between the two dates.
+If the frequency of the two periods is the same, you can see the difference between the two dates.

 Regular date ranges can be generated with the period_range function.

 Notice that these dates are the PeriodIndex object.
-This PeriodIndex object can be taken as an index for the Pandas data structure.
+You can set this PeriodIndex object as an index.

-Period and PeriodIndex objects can be converted to another frequency with asfreq.
-For example, let’s want to convert an annual period to a monthly period.
+Period and PeriodIndex objects can be converted to another frequency with the asfreq method.
+To show this, let’s create a variable named p.

-Let’s convert the initial month of this annual period into a monthly period.
+Let’s turn the first month of this annual period into a one-month period.

 Let’s convert the last month into a monthly period.

-The command below indicates that the 4th quarter of the year ends at the FEB.
+The data below indicates that the 4th quarter of the year ends at the FEB.

 Let’s check it out.